mikepqr/algorithms/notes/01-propositions.md

     F   T   T
     F   F   T

+e.g. If "pigs can fly" then "you will get an A on this class".
+Here P is false.
+So it doesn't matter what Q is: the implication is true.

 e.g. If "the Riemann hypothesis is true" then "x^2 >= 0".
 Here the truth of P is unknown.
 Q is certainly true.
 Therefore it doesn't matter than P is uncertain.
-According the truth table, the compound proposition is true.
+According the truth table, the implication is true.

-e.g. If "pigs can fly" then "you will get an A on this class".
-Here P is false.
-So it doesn't matter what Q is: the compound is true.

-Note therefore that there need not be a causal connection between the hypothesis and the conclusion for the compound to be true.
+There need not be a causal connection between the hypothesis and the conclusion for the compound to be true.

-To sum up: An implication is true exactly when the if-part is false or the then-part is true.

-Note that because an implication is always true if the hypothesis is false, you can prove that it is is generally true by proving that it is true only if the hypothesis is true.
+"False implies anything" is always true.
+You can therefore prove an implication is is generally true by proving that it is true if the P is true; you can ignore the possibility that it is false.

 ### iff